 In addition, there are two teas on the menu for 5,000 pesos.
 Furthermore, there are several juices available for 6,500 to 8,500 pesos.
 And there are sodas and water on the menu for 3,500 to 3,800 pesos.

 How to Get to Korea House

-In addition, taxis or Uber are other options to get to this steakhouse, just provide the address below.
+In addition, taxis are another option to get to this restaurant, just provide the address below.

 Address: Transversal 39B #77-56, Laureles, Medellín